samuelssj123/shengjie.github.io/_talks/CodePath.md

 type: "Field Research"
 permalink: /talks/CodePath
 venue: "Online"
-date: 2025-02-12
+date: 2025-05-01
 ---

 [CodePath](https://samuelssj123.github.io/#page-top) is a meticulously crafted self-guided learning program designed to help individuals master algorithms and their advanced applications.
+Update on May 1st.

 Drawing inspiration from the proven methodologies of [Code Caprice](https://space.bilibili.com/525438321?spm_id_from=333.337.0.0) and [Learning Deep Learning with Mu Li](https://space.bilibili.com/1567748478?spm_id_from=333.337.0.0), the program is enriched with my personal contributions, including detailed handwritten notes, high-quality lecture recordings, and thoughtful reflections.